Fem-Fem/Rappit/README.md

 ## Description

 This app tracks everyone' ideas about hip hop culture!
-Add, read, and delete your comments and posts!
-Peruse other people's posts and comments to learn more!
+It functions as a reddit clone.
+After logging in/signing up, you can access the site and view posts/comments or create and delete your own.
+It stores everyone's posts and comments on the backend in API format with Ruby on Rails, and the front end was built with React.

+Click this link for a walkthrough! https://drive.google.com/open?id=1L_1Yct-Y0VzC6IgzyZTL7wJd7hmbypiN

 ## Install Instructions